 If you spotted up in the Telegraph, you’ll know that we recently shared our experience with implementing agile working.

 Agile working focuses on the idea that work is a task, rather than a place to go.
-With this is mind, staff are free to work where they like in, and even away from the office, granted that the same milestones are reached.
-Agile working may even incorporate some of the same work practices as ‘flexible working’ such as adopting hours around other commitments such as child care.
+With this in mind, staff are free to work where they like in, and even away from the office, granted that the same milestones are reached.
+Agile working may even incorporate some of the same work practices as ‘flexible working’ such as adopting hours around other commitments such as childcare.

 Here are some of our top tips for agile working: